Blazor Numeric Textbox Overview

 Custom Format Strings

-The Blazor Numeric TextBox allows you to define your desired custom format throu its Format parameter.
-Here are some examples of using custom format strings.
+The Blazor Numeric TextBox allows you to define your desired custom format through the Format parameter, for example:

 @Weight